Predictive Control for Driving under Uncertain Road Geometry Estimated from Onboard Vision: Introduction

 The remainder of the paper is structured as follows.
 Section~\ref{sec:rel_work} reviews related literature.
-Section~\ref{sec:ps_and_ass} introduces the problem statement, followed by preliminaries in Section~\ref{sec:prelims}.
-We detail our method in Sections~\ref{sec:curv_est} (curvature estimation), \ref{sec:uncert_quant} (perception uncertainty quantification) and \ref{sec:rob_ctrl} (perception-aware control).
-The simulation results are presented in Section~\ref{sec:Results}, and Section~\ref{sec:Disc} concludes with a discussion of limitations and future work.
+Section~\ref{sec:prelims} introduces the problem statement and preliminaries.
+We give an overview of the proposed method in Section~\ref{sec:overview}, and a detailed description of each module in Sections~\ref{sec:curv_est} (curvature estimation), \ref{sec:uncert_quant} (perception uncertainty representation) and \ref{sec:rob_ctrl} (uncertainty-aware control).
+The results are presented in Section~\ref{sec:Results}, and Section~\ref{sec:Disc} concludes with a discussion of limitations and future work.